myronschippers/todo-list-react-tutorial/README.md

 From here we're ready to start getting into the actual application and write some of our own components.

+# Todo List

+This application is going to be a todo list but it's gonna have some very specific requirements so that we can touch on several different features in React.
+We'll layout all of the requirements first so you know what you're getting into.
+Some of this I am going to walk you through step by step and other portion I will leave for you to complete on your own.

+**Application Requirements:**

+1. Landing Page
+    * Splash Hero Image with a button that says **Get Started**
+    * On click of the **Get Started** button user is taken to the **Dashboard**
+1. Header
+    * Colored application bar at the top of the page
+    * Text on the left that says, "Todo List"
+    * Navigation on the right with three links; "Daily", "Categories", & "Dashboard"
+1. Footer
+    * Centered text saying, `&copy; Todo List 2019`
+1. Todo List (feature)
+    * Completed items should be displayed at the bottom of the list
+    * Incomplete items should be displayed toward the top of the list
+    * List data structure

+    ```JS
+    {
+        name: '',
+        createdOn: '',
+        todos: [
+            {}, // todo item
+        ],
+    }
+    ```

+1. Todo Item (feature)
+    * Each item has 4 major features; **Title**, **Details**, **Status**, & **Delete**
+    * Visually starting on the left
+        * Checkbox representing the item status
+        * Title text with the detail text just below
+        * Delete button / icon
+    * Data structure

+    ```JS
+    {
+        title: 'string',
+        details: 'string',
+        complete: false,
+    }
+    ```

+1. Add Todo Item (feature)
+    * There should be fields to enter in **Title** & **Details** along with a button for the user to click when they have entered in the necessary information
+    * On the click of the **Add Todo** button a data item is created and added to the appropriate Todo List
+1. Make Todo List (feature)
+    * Has fields to enter in a **Name** and **Description** for the new todo list but only the **Name** is required
+    * On click of the **Make List** button create a new todo list for the user to add items to. once the list has been created make sure to
+1. Daily (page)
+    * Single Todo List that would only display the todo items for the day.
+This is not a todo list the user can change any other details of the list.
+    * Features:
+        * Make Todo List
+        * Add Todo item
+        * Todo List
+        * Todo Item
+1. Categories (page)
+    * A list of all the custom todo lists that the user has created.
+    * The individual todo category/grouping will display:
+        * Name of Category
+        * Percentage Complete
+        * Total Number of Todos
+        * Number of Completed Todos
+        * A Delete Button
+1. Specific Category (page)
+    * Custom todo list created by the user.
+It will have an overall level of completion along unlike the Daily Todo.
+This will also have a name displayed on the page that is used to identify the list.
+1. Dashboard (page)

 ### Scaffolding our Application Layout and Router